Senior practitioners from across the industry provide their views on the developments and key challenges facing the OTC derivatives market.

 Jean-Roch Sibille: When the Solvency II regulatory texts are finally stabilised, there could be opportunities for arbitrage between Solvency II and Basel III regulations.
 Banks and Insurance companies may have incentives to continue working together on some investments, for example for illiquid loans provided to mid-cap companies, for Euro Medium Term Notes (EMTN) products, for real estate structure products or for providing funds to some arbitrage desks.

-What do you consider as key challenges facing the OTC market going forward?
+What do you consider as key challenges facing the OTC derivatives market going forward?

 Prof. Moorad Choudhry: I think the biggest challenge is actually a data management one.
 The new era of OTC derivatives is really one of collateral optimisation, and impact on balance sheet funding.
 Basically market participants will in effect be funding a long-dated “asset”, arising from the collateral funding requirement.
 This calls for real-time data processing, as participants will need to know the exact shape and content of their balance sheet, in terms of collateral requirements and collateral availability, on an intra-day basis.
 In essence it’s a big IT challenge.
 That and ensuring the availability of sufficient collateral of acceptable quality.